Ayman-benyahia/Tagless/README.md

 only 12KB unminified and 5KB minified so you dont have to worry about bundle size.

 ### Tagless Syntax
-Tagless syntax is very clean minimal and easy <br> to navigate visually and fast to write.
+Tagless syntax is very clean minimal and easy <br> to navigate visually and faster to write.
 ```
 nav (
     class:'